elpatron68/SnowRunner-Tool/Readme.md

 - **Backups can usually be created while the game is running**.
 If you have to master a risky maneuver, just switch to your *SnowRunner-Tool* and make a backup before you fail.
 Or even easier: Let the tool run in the background and use the instant-hotkey-backup (`F2`).
 - The `F2` backup function only works while the game is running!
-- Activate *regular backups* in the settings menu to automatically let the tool create backups in the background.
+- Activate *regular backups* in the settings menu to automatically let the tool create scheduled backups in the background.

 ### Menu Cheats

 Set the amount of money or experience points you´d like to have by opening the *Cheats* menu.
 Before changing the money or XP points in your save game file, another fresh backup will be made.

+You can edit money/XP in every of the four save game slots (if a saved game exists).

 ![Money cheat](images/SnowRunner-Tool_MoneyCheat.png)